Python SDK

 height: int # Height of the image in pixels

-The Time of Flight sensors provide the range measured by the virtual entity.
+The time-of-flight sensors provide the ranges measured by the virtual entity, which can be obtained using the .capture()

-method to obtain them and the message obtained will be of type TimeOfFlightRange
+method, where the messages obtained will be of type TimeOfFlightRange

 :